Booking, contact & about

 Please use this form to contact me for anything on this site

-Deciding to go down this route I can pretty much guarantee that there will be times you wished you hadn't, that there will be days when you climb into bed exhausted knowing you will have to get up the next day and do it all again, but there will be other days when you stand back and look at what you have done and say to yourself "I did that".
-To keep going you just to make sure the later outweighs the former.
+Some advice for those of you who decide to embark on a journey similar to Ana’s and mine: I can pretty much guarantee that there will be times when you wish you hadn't, and there will be nights when you climb into bed exhausted after a day of defeat, knowing that you will have to get up in the morning and try again.
+But there will also be days when you stand back and look at what you have achieved and say to yourself "I did that and it’s good".
+To keep going you just need to make sure the latter outweigh the former.

-By mid 2000 I moved into medical education and marketing working in Europe and the USA.
-On the 26 June 2016 the UK had its Brexit vote and the next day I started planning for my own Jexit.
+Then, on the 26 June 2016 the UK had its Brexit vote and the next day Ana and I began planning an exit of our own.

 My advice

-There is an expression in building work that there are three elements to every job, speed, price and quality, you can have any two but not all three.
+There is a maxim in construction that every job has three components: speed, price, and quality.
+And you can have any two, but not all three.
 Give that a lot of thought before you start.
 Which one are you willing to give up?

-If possible I would suggest you find a geometer, builder, electrician and plumber before you buy a house, not after.
-After may be too late, in rural locations where skilled people are few and far apart, you may sudenly find out that you are not the one that gets to choose.
-Our decision to buy was very impulsive, but we already knew who we would be working with before we made our offer, the right property just hadn't appeared, when it did we moved fast and we were ready to go.
+Our decision to buy La Rupina was very impulsive, but we already knew who we would be working with before we made our offer.
+We were just waiting for the right property.
+And when it appeared we moved fast and we were ready to go.

-Pay your invoices promptly, things like this are important in rural areas and people take money seriously.
-If you are a good customer and you pay your bills, literally everyone in a ten km radius of your house will know this.
-You may not know them but you can guarantee they know all about you.
+Lastly, pay your invoices promptly.
+Things like this are especially important in rural areas where tradespeople are often sole proprietors.
+If you are a good customer and you pay your bills, literally everyone in a ten kilometre radius of your house will know this.
+You may not know them but I can guarantee they will know all about you.

 About us